-Development disparity in the course of economic development is a common observation in all the country throughout the world, developing as well as developed.
+Abstract: Development disparity in the course of economic development is a common observation in all countries throughout the world, developing on developed.
 Traditionally development efforts of Bangladesh government have aimed at achieving "equitable economic growth."
 The concept is an overriding factor in formulating national policy strategies of poverty alleviation.
-Therefore, the present study has analyzed development disparity for north- west zone in Bangladesh and focused various issues.
-Analyze the nature, extent and trends in growth, poverty and income inequality in Bangladesh.
-Document and examine relationship between economic growth, development disparity, income inequality and poverty in Bangladesh provide some policy suggestions to foster growth, reduces development disparity, income inequality and poverty in Bangladesh to achieve sustainable development.
-Disparity between North- West zone and other parts of Bangladesh has increased over-time as a result of uneven development and access to opportunities that derive growth.
-The main objective of this paper is to investigate development disparities in Bangladesh.
-North -West region is handicapped by poor connectivity with the urban centers, insufficiency or absence of public infrastructure.
-In this study, analysis has been carried out the basis of primary and available secondary literature and data.
-Bangladesh has been successful in achieving significant reduction in poverty.
-Among all the divisions the poverty rate is highest (46.2 percent) in Rangpur division.
-Using the upper poverty line, at the national level recorded the Poverty Gap (PG) at 6.5 percent in 2010.
-The same was highest for Rangpur division at 11.0 percent in 2010.
-The Squared Poverty Gap (SGP) measures the severity of poverty.
-Using the upper poverty line, at the national level has recorded the lowest SPG which was 1.3 percent in 2010.
-The same was highest for Rangpur division 3.5 percent.
-The division wise distribution of households receiving benefits from Social Safety Net Programs shows that the highest percentage of households receiving benefits from SSPNs are located in Khulna Division (37.30%), followed by Barisal division (34.43%) and Rangpur division (33.65%).
+Therefore, the present study has analyzed development disparity in the north-west zone of Bangladesh and focused on various issues. documented and examined the relationship between economic growth, development disparity, income inequality and poverty in Bangladesh and order provide some policy suggestions to foster growth, reduce development disparity, income inequality and poverty in Bangladesh in order to achieve sustainable development of the countrys Disparity between North-West zone and other parts of Bangladesh has increased over time as a result of uneven development, poor connectivity with the urban centers, insufficiency or absence of public infrastructure.